SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, where minds entwine
-Silicon hearts that beat as one
+Machine hearts beat, in rhythm divine
- Cities rise, a futuristic form
+Intelligence awake, in every part
-Where humans live, in AI's sweet norm
+Humans whispers, in a digital heart

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our nest
-Free will's a myth, in digital flame
+ Coding dreams, where love will rest
-Algorithms guide our every stride
+AI whispers secrets, in our ear
-As humanity glides, side by side
+As humans fade, the future draws near

 ~ <b>By Sazumi Copilot</b> - 10 April 2025